200ok-ungleich/swiss-crowdfunder/CONTRIBUTING.md

   **executable test case** demonstrating the expected behavior that is not occurring.

-#### **Did you write a patch that fixes a bug?**
+### **Development collaboration**

+We have good quality assurance and an established workflow.
+This is it:

-* Open a new GitHub pull request with the patch.
+1. Open a new GitHub pull request
+  - In the form of a User Story (As `<persona>`, [When I `<state>` ], I want `<something>`, so that `<measurable achievement>`
+1. New Branch in Git
+  - Naming: (feature|bugfix|chore)/short-description
+1. Develop / Test Locally until tests pass on CI
+1. Create Merge Request on Gitlab to Integration.
+1. Core Team: Merge to Integration, deploy and accept the Issue on Github

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

 Thanks! :heart: :heart: :heart: